dylankb/dylankb.github.io/_posts/2017-10-27-learning-sql-with-small-data-pt-1-counting-with-joins-and-subqueries.md

 3
 ```

-To double check the accuracy of our result, let's reveal a bit more of the data we're returning by changing our `SELECT` statement to `SELECT reviews.id, reviews.review_content, books.title` and run the query again.
+This result appears to indicate that there are three books with reviews.
+To double check the accuracy of our result, let's reveal more columns from the data we're returning by changing our `SELECT` statement to `SELECT reviews.id, reviews.review_content, books.title` and run the query again.

 ```
  id |  review_content  |       title